 * This is regardless of how much the child already has in income streams if the income stream/s were received as a result of the death of their other parent.

-The changes introduced on 1 July 2017 mean that many clients, in particular those with more than $1.6 million in super, may need to revise how their superannuation death benefits will be paid.
+The changes introduced on 1 July 2017 mean that many clients, particularly those with more than $1.6 million in super, may need to revise how their superannuation death benefits will be paid to their beneficiaries..

 Depending on their circumstances and the amount of money they have in super, clients should consider:

-how to leave their death benefit to their spouse and children to keep as much money in the super environment
+how exactly to leave any death benefits to their spouse and children to enable them to keep as much benefits they can within the super environment

 having a reversionary beneficiary in place instead of a binding death benefit nomination